Unit 2 - Practice Quiz

 absolute grounds for refusal Medium

-A. The mark is contrary to public policy.
+B. The mark is contrary to public policy.

-B. The mark is deceptive.
+C. The mark is a geographical name.

-D. The mark is a geographical name.
+D. The mark is deceptive.

 39 "Titan" is a well-known registered trademark for watches.
 A small startup applies to register "Titan" for manufacturing heavy-duty construction cranes.
 Why might the startup's application be allowed?